DrPaulBrewer/search-string-for-google-drive/README.md

 ## Single/Plural corrections

 This module will correct some incorrect keys `names` to `name` and `parent` to `parents`, but you should not be relying on that.

+## Empty query strings could be evil

+Because supplying `q=''` to Google Drive API will match all files visible to the client, we assume that this is probably not what you meant when you called `ssgd({...your search terms...})` and therefore `throw new Error("blank, match-all, query prohibited by configuration at search-string-for-google-drive")`.

+To allow blank, match-all returns, call with a 2nd parameter `true` as in `ssgd({}, true)`

 ### Copyright